JuliaManifolds/Manopt.jl/docs/src/tutorials/GeodesicRegression.md

 We write $F_1(p, X)$ to refer to the function on the tangent bundle for fixed values of $t$ (as the one in the last part) and $F_2(t)$ for the function $F(p, X, t)$ as a function in $t$ with fixed values $(p, X)$.

-For the Euclidean case, there is no neccessity to optimize with respect to $t$, as we saw above for the initialization of the fixed time points.
+For the Euclidean case, there is no necessity to optimize with respect to $t$, as we saw above for the initialization of the fixed time points.

 On a Riemannian manifold this can be stated as a problem on the product manifold $\mathcal N = \mathrm{T}\mathcal M \times \mathbb R^n$, i.e.